kristina-sparrow/kristina-sparrow/README.md

 ## 👋 Hello!

-I'm a self-taught full-stack developer with a passion for web technologies.
+I'm a self-taught fullstack developer with a passion for web technologies.
 My coding journey began with the goal of solving a problem in my business, <a href="https://www.sparrowsbookshop.com" target="_blank">an online rare bookstore</a>, which resulted in the creation of <a href="http://www.bookmind.io">BookMind.io (work in progress)</a>.
 Along the way, I became obsessed with the art of building things.
-Following <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> curriculum, I started with the basics of front-end development and now I'm diving into back-end development learning Node, database design and DevOps.
+Following <a href="https://www.theodinproject.com/" target="_blank">The Odin Project</a> curriculum, I started with the basics of frontend development and now I'm diving into backend development learning Node, database design and DevOps.

 You can find a few noteworthy projects in the "Pinned" section below.
 I welcome questions, feedback, criticism (which is highly appreciated), job offers, or simply reaching out to connect.